StaccatoSemibreve/gardenofchaos.xyz/editable/thoughts-weights2.md

 Beware, for here be maths.
 [Click here](thoughts-mixups) to return.
 This is my second write-up of The Maths, because there is a neat piece of information that makes the maths side of things a lot simpler than it otherwise would be.
 If you're curious to see what I wrote up before I was aware of this, [here it is](thoughts-weights), but beware even more, for there be overcomplicated incorrect maths!

-Here is the key piece of information: if your opponent plays suboptimally, or in other words they favour some option more than they should, the optimal response (ignoring that a human opponent will adapt to your behaviour) is to always, 100% of the time, assume they will use that option.
+Here is the key piece of information: if your opponent plays suboptimally, or in other words they favour some option more than they should and thus increase the usefulness of its responses, the optimal response (ignoring that a human opponent will adapt to your behaviour) is to always, 100% of the time, use your newly highest EV options (with the caveat that a human opponent who isn't a mathematical model of unchanging probabilities would adapt to this, so realistically you should just use those more often).
 In my earlier work I came across inklings of this, but always assumed I had messed up in my model somewhere!

-In game theory, this suboptimal behaviour is better called "exploitable behaviour", a name which indicates what it really means to play suboptimally - to play exploitably is to play in a way where they get higher EV out of one option than any other, and thus should always choose that option.
+In game theory, this suboptimal behaviour is better called "exploitable behaviour", a name which indicates what it really means to play suboptimally - to play exploitably is to play in a way where they get higher EV out of some option than others, and thus should never choose those others.
 Optimal behaviour is to play unexploitably, such that your opponent can do nothing to gain an upper hand - other options may have higher EV, but if they are exploitable (which they are), then they are suboptimal under this definition.

 As such, unexploitable behaviour is when no option has higher EV than any other, meaning they all have equal EV.
 This is called "game theory optimal", or GTO, and enables a very useful technique to discover what this unexploitable behaviour is, using information such as the following!